iree-org/iree/mkdocs/docs/index.md

 ### Compiling models

 Model compilation is performed ahead-of-time on a _host_ machine for any combination of _targets_.
-The compilation process converts from "ops" used by high level frameworks down into optimized native code and associated scheduling logic.
+The compilation process converts from layers and operators used by high level frameworks down into optimized native code and associated scheduling logic.

-For example, compiling for GPU execution using Vulkan generates SPIR-V kernels and Vulkan API calls.
-For CPU execution, native code with static or dynamic linkage and the associated function calls are generated.
+For example, compiling for [GPU execution](backends/gpu-vulkan.md) using Vulkan generates SPIR-V kernels and Vulkan API calls.
+For [CPU execution](backends/cpu-dylib.md), native code with static or dynamic linkage and the associated function calls are generated.

 ### Running models